Jeff-Wng/wiki-search/README.md

+# wiki-search
+Search throught Wikipedia using the MetaWiki API.
+Users can use a slider to adjust the number of results displayed on screen up to 20.
+The results are links to the articles on Wikipedia.

+App can be used at https://jwong421.github.io/wiki-search

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>